 The work from home revolution has forced many companies to adopt virtual offices.
-However, some professionals, like lawyers, still benefit from having a physical office to work from, even if the pandemic has forced them to consider scaling down.
+However, some professionals, like lawyers, still benefit from having at least a small physical office to work from, even if the pandemic has forced them to consider scaling down.

 Given the life-changing nature of the past two years, does the location of a law firm matter in today’s context?
 Convenience and first impressions rank highly when choosing an office location.
 Here are 5 factors to consider when choosing your new office space.

 So, where should you open your law office location?
 The location of a law firm is dependent on its targeted clientele.
 In general, city centers or business districts tend to be the most viable, as they are typically close to courthouses and major transport networks.
 Parking availability near an office is also important, so clients don’t have to drive around searching for a place to park.